WOMEN'S & MEN'S TENNIS

 Committee Chairperson: Calhoun Parr, Erskine

-(Per AD Policy: All conference games -including any rescheduled games- must be completed by the Monday prior to that sport's conference championship.)
+(Per AD Policy: All tennis conference matches - including any rescheduled matches - must be completed by the Monday prior to the conference championships.)

-Practice & Dessert Banquet: Thurs., April 19, 7:00 PM at the Heath Pavilion at Swan Lake.
-When weather dictates, the schedule of play may be advanced and/or the following Monday may be used as the rain date (5/19/12).
+Practice & Dessert Banquet: 7pm Thursday, April 23, 2020, at the Heath Pavilion at Swan Lake.
+When weather dictates, the schedule of play may be advanced and/or the following Monday may be used as the rain date (5/19/12) unless the following Monday is after the NCAA automatic qualifier submission deadline (9/3/19).

-(Note: When there is a pre-determined championship site, the game times should be pre-determined based on seed, not on the host, regardless of whether the championship is being played at a neutral or campus site.)
+Note: When there is a pre-determined championship site, the match times should be pre-determined based on seed, not on the host, regardless of whether the championship is being played at a neutral or campus site.

 Line-Up Submission Form Link (revised 2018)